scalate/scalate/scalate-website/src/documentation/_scaml-reference.md

 version of [Haml](http://haml-lang.com/).
 Scaml functions as a replacement for inline page templating systems such as PHP, ERB, and ASP.
-However, Scaml avoids the need for explicitly coding XHTML into the template, because it uses a very concise white space active XHMLT notation.
+However, Scaml avoids the need for explicitly coding XHTML into the template, because it uses a very concise white space active XHTML notation.

 ## Features